RetroPie-Expanded/RetroPie-Expanded/README.md

 - [X] - sdltrs - Radio Shack TRS-80 Model I/III/4/4P emulator.
 - [X] - ti99sim - Texas Instruments 99A emulator.

-## Contact Info / Additional Information

-- **Twitter**: [@zerojay](https://twitter.com/zerojay) - Often posting new information and additions from the repository to the #retropie hashtag.
-- **IRC**: zerojay on irc.freenode.net, #retropie/#retropie-extra.

-If you wish to be up-to-date about all the changes happening to the repository as they happen, feel free to join the #retropie-extra channel on **Freenode**.